Brand07/HP-Printer-Metrics-Scraper/README.md

     - Toner Level
     - Maintenance Kit Level

   The script will look for a .xlsx file named (AllPrinters.xlsx).
 If if doesn't find the .xlsx, it will create one in the directory in which you run the script from.
+The script will append the data everytime it is executed.